Bridging Discrete and Backpropagation: Straight-Through and Beyond: Experiments

 \section{Experiments}

-Here, we conduct empirical verification on polynomial programming, unsupervised generative modeling, and structured output prediction.
-In all experiments, we consider four major baselines: 1.
-Straight-Through (ST), 2.
-Straight-Through Gumbel-Softmax (STGS), 3.
-Gumbel-Rao Monte Carlo (GR-MCK), and 4.
-Gapped Straight-Through (GST-1.0).
+Here, we conduct experiments on polynomial programming, unsupervised generative modeling, and structured output prediction.
+In all experiments, we consider four major baselines: Straight-Through (ST), Straight-Through Gumbel-Softmax (STGS), Gumbel-Rao Monte Carlo (GR-MCK), and Gapped Straight-Through (GST-1.0).
 For a more comprehensive comparison, we run a complete grid search on the training hyper-parameters for all methods.
 Also, we would reference results from the literature when their setting is comparable with ours.
-More details are elaborated in Appendix~\ref{appendix:exp}, and our implementations are released for future work.
+More details are elaborated in Appendix~\ref{appendix:exp}.